programmiri/gatsby-timeship/emails-Rubys_TimeShip/002/Lets-get-a-Gatsby-Function-going.md

-Chapter 1
+## Chapter 1
-Summer Is Coming ( // bold)
+# Summer Is Coming

+In Ruby's TimeShip,
-In The Pink and Yellow TimeShip, on Princess Lizabeth's and Ruby's rooftop, on London Bridge, in year 1554.
+on Princess Lizabeth's rooftop, on London Bridge,

-The sun is shining, the gulls are sining, it's a LOVELY morning.
+An early March morning in the year 1554.

-Lizabeth and Ruby are busy programming, as they have been busy programming every morning the whole spring.
-Programming to forget their horrid house arrest.
+Req-the-bat hangs dozing while Lizabeth and Ruby are busy programming to forget their horrid house arrest.
 Just a few lines of code are left before they can go on their first TimeShip test trip!

+«Sunny shiny and I feel okay
+That's cause we're coding today
+Sunny shiny and I feel okay.»  Sings Lizabeth.

+«I have my coffee
+and I have my keyboard
+and EVERY piece of our chocolate hoard
+I have my coffee
+and I have my keyboard TODAAAY!» Sings Ruby Reckless.

+«It reminds me of our first pro-gramming it was sunny summer all gulls a-sininging.» Sings Lizabeth.

 «Let's get this Gatsby function going.
-Why don't you read out the first tiny task to me?» Says Ruby.
+Why don't you read out the first tiny task to me?» Says Ruby Reckless.

 «Ok.
 So, start with a
 src / api folder and a
 time-travel.js file and
-export a Gatsby function that calls res.send("You time-travelled to the city of Oslo, in year 2026")» Says Lizabeth, while Ruby hammers away on her keyboard like a wild woodpecker.
+export a Gatsby function that calls res.send(`You time-travelled to the city of Oslo, in year 2026`)» Says Lizabeth, while Ruby hammers away on her keyboard like a wild woodpecker.

 «MoooHa-Ha-HA-A!
-Done!» Says Ruby, stuffing computer and keyboard into her purple backpack.
+Done!» Says Ruby Reckless, shoulders her keyboard strap and puts her computer on as a backpack.

 «Wait....
-How do you know....
-And why did
-you write
-req-the-bat
-INTO THE
-GATSBY
-FUNCTION!?» Shouts Lizabeth after Ruby.
+How do you know you won't be reported for leaving our house arrest!?» Shouts Lizabeth after Ruby.

-«Know-schmow, people don't call me Ruby Reckless for no reason.
-Now move!» Shouts Ruby over her shoulder and climbs as an ape along a rope towards the next-door rooftop. req-the-bat opens one half hooded eye, she knows the order to "move" is meant for her, but she has a drowsy doze going...
+«Know-schmow, people don't call me Ruby Reckless for no reason!» Shouts Ruby over her shoulder and climbs as an ape along a rope towards the next-door rooftop. req-the-bat opens one half hooded eye, she has a dreamily, drowsy doze going...

 «ARR!
 Well I guess nobody is better suited to show us if this Gatsby Function weirdness actually works than our neighbour and friend Freddie Catsby, his glamorous self.
-Move your lazy wings req, it's the first time we're leaving the house in 3 months.» Says Lizabeth and ties the coffee thermos and cup to her belt and climbs hand over hand after Ruby.
+Are you coming req, you lazy lass, it's the first time we're leaving the house in 3 months.
+Guess not.» Says Lizabeth and ties the coffee thermos and cup to her belt and climbs hand over hand after Ruby.

-( // illu:  )